What will happen to your cherished art?

 Make Your Intent Clear

 Once the logistics have been squared away, it’s time to set a strategic framework for how the art will live on.
-Whether you have a sizeable collection that you might expect a museum to take or just a few beloved pieces to pass on to cherished individuals, the important point is to come up with objectives.
+Whether you have a sizeable private art collection that you might expect a museum to take or just a few beloved pieces to pass on to cherished individuals, the important point is to come up with objectives.

 You have three basic options: sell, donate to an institution, or gift to a loved one.
 Often, art owners choose some combination of these three.
 You might decide, for example, that certain pieces of your collection should be kept together and displayed to the public; other pieces should be sold to support the housing and upkeep of the public collection; while still others should go to your children.